Gesta Romanorum: Early printed editions and translations

 The earliest printed editions are those of Nicolaus Ketelaer and Gerardus de Leempt at Utrecht, of Arnold Hoenen at Cologne, and of Ulrich Zell at Cologne; but the exact date is in all three cases uncertain.
+In his preface to the 1905 revised and corrected edition, Wynnard Hooper writes that "according to Herr Oesterley [...] all three editions [...] appeared between 1472 and 1475."

 An English translation, probably based directly on the manuscript Harl.
 5369, was published by Wynkyn de Worde about 1510–15, the only copy of which now known to exist is preserved in the library of St John's College, Cambridge.
 In 1577 the London printer Richard Robinson published a revised edition of Wynkyn de Worde, as Certain Selected Histories for Christian Recreations, and the book proved highly popular.

 Between 1648 and 1703 at least eight impressions were issued.
 In 1703 appeared the first vol. of a translation by BP, probably Bartholomew Pratt, from the Latin edition of 1514.
 A translation by the Rev. Charles Swan, first published in 2 vols in 1824, forms part of Bohn's Antiquarian Library, and was re-edited by Wynnard Hooper in 1877 (see also the latter's edition in 1894).

 A Welsh translation was completed by Llywelyn Sion in the late sixteenth or early seventeenth century.

 The German translation was first printed at Augsburg, 1489.
 A French version, under the title of Le Violier des histoires romaines moralisez, appeared in the early part of the 16th century, and went through a number of editions; it has been reprinted by Pierre-Gustave Brunet (Paris, 1858).

 Critical Latin editions

-Critical editions of the Latin text have been produced by Adelbert von Keller (Stuttgart, 1842) and Hermann Oesterley (Berlin, 1872).
+Critical editions of the Latin text have been produced by Adelbert von Keller (Stuttgart, 1842), Hermann Oesterley (Berlin, 1872), and Philippa Bright (Oxford, 2019, editing the version that circulated in England).
 See also: